-Mosques first appeared in China during the Tang Dynasty (618–907), when Islam was introduced to China by Arabic traders.
-The first mosques were built in the places where the Arabic traders settled down, including Beijing, Shanghai, Guangzhou, Hangzhou and Quanzhou.
+Mosques first appeared in China during the Tang Dynasty (618–907) when Islam was introduced to China by Arabic traders.
+The first mosques were built in Arabic settlements, including Beijing, Shanghai, Guangzhou, Hangzhou and Quanzhou.

-The construction started in 742 AD, and is a combination of traditional Chinese architecture and Islamic art.
-The Great Mosque was constructed at that time to honor the founders of Islam in China.
-Since then many other mosques have been erected across the county.
+The construction started in 742 AD and it represented a combination of traditional Chinese architecture and Islamic art.
+The Great Mosque was constructed at that time to honor the Islam founders in China.
+Since then many other mosques have been erected throughout the country.

-The mosque has a prayer hall which can hold up to 3,000 people.
-Now this mosque serves as an educational center and institution of higher learning for Islamism, and also is the leading mosque in Qinghai.
+The mosque has a prayer hall which can seat up to 3,000 people.
+Now this mosque serves as an educational center and institution of Islamic higher learning and also it is the leading mosque in Qinghai.

 Back to Muslims in China